LauraSzabo24/static-6990-Into-The-Deep-Ankylosaur/README.md

-This is the 2024-2025 season's code for team 6990 Static Void's second robot "Ankylo".
+This is the 2024-2025 season's code for team 6990 Static Void's second robot "Ankylosaurus" or "Ankylo".

 Credits:
 All code within this repository is from either the 2024-2025 FTC Roadrunner Quickstart,